dimitra-maoutsa/dimitra-maoutsa.github.io/_pages/mentor.md

 - **Neuromatch Academy NeuroAI summer school**: Mentored four groups on their research projects.
 Two groups working on **biologically informed network architectures** for robotic control, and two on **biologically plaussible learning algorithms**. \
  **[completed: July 2025]**

+- **Sahar Hoseinzade, Mohammad Jalili**: Modelling and data analysis project on the influence of **attention and reward** on the emer- gence of prediction errors in V1 based on the Allen Institute Calcium imaging behaviour dataset.\
+**[Oct.
+2024 - Apr.
+2025]**